yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Power_Management/pm_sw_arch.rst

 Overview
 ********

+TI AM62 family of devices support multiple Suspend-to-RAM modes, including Deep Sleep and MCU Only as described in :ref:`Low Power Modes<lpm_modes>` section.
-In AM62, Deep Sleep is the state of the SoC in which it consumes very low power overall yet it is not completely shut off.
-During Deep Sleep, Certain IPs (depending on the power domain to which then belong) will lose context on suspend.
+The SoC consumes very low power overall yet it is not completely shut off in these modes.
+For example, During Deep Sleep, Certain IPs
+(depending on the power domain to which then belong) will lose context on suspend.
 S/W should save and restore the context as required across state transitions.
 DDR is in self- refresh to allow context saving.

-This document explains the overall high level Software Flow of deep sleep in AM62x.
+This section explains the high-level Software Flow of low power modes in AM62 family of devices.
+It also introduces the LPM constraints framework that enables seamless management of multiple Suspend-to-RAM modes.

 *****************************
 System diagram and components